-Dyck Advisory Group Conservation Trust (DAGCT) carries out a number of initiatives in conservation and wildlife protection through its Counter-Poaching involvement and operations on the ground.
+The Dyck Advisory Group Conservation Trust carries out a number of initiatives in conservation and wildlife protection through its counter poaching involvement and operations on the ground.

-A Concept of early detection and rapid reaction was established by DAG in the Greater Lebombo region.
-To ensure proper command and control, DAG produced a highly effective operations centre with a clear radio link connection and live personnel tracking.
-Experienced managers and highly qualified ranger instructors were placed in theatre of operations to not only run the operation but train/retrain scouts and rangers.
+A concept of early detection and rapid reaction was established by DAG in the Greater Lebombo region.
+To ensure proper command and control, DAG established a highly effective Forward Operating Base (FOB).
+Experienced managers and highly qualified ranger instructors were placed on the ground to not only run the operation but train/retrain scouts and rangers.

-In 2015, DAGCT started operating in the Southern area of the GLC, based out of Sabi Game Park and targeting the greatest threatened area in order to create a buffer zone between KNP and the poaching syndicates who operated on Kruger’s doorstep.
+DAG started operating in the southern area of the GLC in 2015 (until August 2018), based out of Sabi Game Park.
+We targeted the greatest threatened area in order to create a buffer zone between KNP and the poaching syndicates who operated on Kruger’s doorstep.

 Dyck Advisory Group Conservation Trust is working with Where Wild Things Roam Travel to offer a 10 day South African safari that directly gives back to conservation and local communities.
-An elite member of the Dyck Advisory Group’s Counter Poaching Team is on the ground for the duration of the tour, guiding guests through some hands-on conservation activities that cannot be experienced anywhere else.
+An elite member of the DAG’s counter poaching team will be on the ground for the duration of the tour, guiding guests through some hands-on conservation activities that cannot be experienced anywhere else.

 Contributions from the tour enables further conservation efforts throughout the region with Dyck Advisory Group Conservation Trust and the local communities.